 Eat Your Way To Better Health

 The world isn’t short of dietary systems.
-Uniquely, Ayurveda tells us which foods are best for our own constitution.
+Uniquely, Ayurveda tells us which foods are best for our own constitution and energy balances throughout our body.
 It gives guidelines on how to cook these foods and tells us how to avoid combinations that may be harmful.

 Ayurveda encourages us to eat nutritious whole foods that are pure and balanced.
 This is a Sattvic diet—it is rich in fruits, vegetables, sprouted whole grains, fresh fruit juices, legumes, nuts, seeds, unrefined sugar, and herbal teas.
 (3)